-Figure 23: Direct service or subscriber or multiservice site association to port scheduler model
+Figure 19: Direct service or subscriber or multiservice site association to port scheduler model

-9.1.1.4 Frame and packet-based bandwidth allocation
+8.1.1.3 Frame and packet-based bandwidth allocation

 A port-based bandwidth allocation mechanism must consider the effect that line encapsulation overhead plays relative to the bandwidth allocated per service or subscriber or multiservice site.
 The service or subscriber or multiservice site level bandwidth definition (at the queue level) operates on a packet accounting basis.
 For Ethernet, this includes the DLC header, the payload, and the trailing CRC.
 This does not include the IFG or the preamble.
 This means that an Ethernet packet consumes 20 bytes more bandwidth on the wire than what the policer or queue accounted for.
-When considering HDLC encoded PoS or SDH ports on the 7750 SR, the overhead is variable, based on '7e' insertions (and other TDM framing issues).
-The HDLC and SONET/SDH frame overhead is not included for queues forwarding on PoS and SDH links.